So... The Fifty Shades Trilogy. Let's discuss. Apparently we're calling it "Mommy Porn"?

 My opinion about these novels is not based on how these characters choose to get their jollies, but rather on how one half of the couple (Christian) exerts control over the other half (Ana) by emotionally manipulating her into submission.

-of the abuse in Christian and Ana's relationship that I have seen so far.
-In it, she details the red flags in their relationship, working from a list in the book
+Jennifer Armintrout of Sweater for Days and Moves like Jagger has written the best analysis of the abuse in Christian and Ana's relationship that I have seen so far.
+In it, she details the red flags in their relationship, working from a list in the book How to Spot a Dangerous Man.

 You wish he would go away, you want to cry, and you want to run away from him.